SAP/spartacus-docs/_pages/dev/routes/external-routes.md

 As long as we are in the scope of SPA, Spartacus performs only 'inside' navigations due to usage of Angular's `routerLink` directive, which  by design doesn't load pages from backend.

-However many Customers may want to migrate step-by-step (route-by-route) from the old storefront system (i.e. Hybris accelerator) to the modern Spartacus SPA (single-page application), which means temporarily using different systems to drive parts of the storefronts at the same time.
+However many Customers may want to migrate step-by-step (route-by-route) from the old storefront system (i.e. Hybris accelerator) to the modern Spartacus SPA (Single Page Application), which means temporarily using different systems to drive parts of the storefronts at the same time.

 Thanks to *external routes* feature of Spartacus, some routes can be loaded from backend or even redirected to a different domain.